geatpy-dev/geatpy/README.md

     pip install --upgrade geatpy

-If something wrong happened, just like decoding error about 'utf8' of pip, run this command instead or execute it as an administrator:
+If something wrong happened, such as decoding error about 'utf8' of pip, run this command instead or execute it as an administrator:

     pip install --user --upgrade geatpy